-Monday, Tuesday and Wednesday 11am -7pm Thursday and Friday 10am - 5pm Saturday 9am - 12pm
+Monday, Tuesday and Wednesday 11am -7pm

+Thursday and Friday 10am - 5pm Saturday 9am - 12pm

+CLOSED Monday, October 12th for Columbus Day

 Youth Programs September/October 2020

 Story-time At The Library! (weather permitting)

 We will have an outdoor/in person story time Thursday morning from 10:00-10:45 weather permitting.
 Bring a blanket and your mask.
 Watch the library Facebook page for updates/cancellations.